Tenderloin National Forest

 What you need to know

-It’s tiny, maybe 15 feet wide and half a block long.
-But it’s genuinely surprising.
+The alley is tiny, about 23 feet wide and 136 feet long.
 Mature trees, including redwoods, grow tall enough to shade the entire space.
 Murals cover the surrounding walls.
-Benches are tucked between planters.
-The contrast between the dense urban Tenderloin outside and this green pocket inside is striking.
+Benches are tucked between planters, with a handmade clay oven and koi ponds in the mix.
+The contrast between the dense urban Tenderloin outside and this green pocket inside is sharp.

-Best as a quick stop if you’re already in the area.
-It takes about two minutes to walk through.
-Not a destination on its own, but a worthwhile detour if you’re near Union Square or the Civic Center.
+A quick stop if you’re already in the area.
+About two minutes to walk through.
+A decent detour if you’re near Union Square or the Civic Center.

 Visiting

-Address: Cohen Alley, off Ellis Street between Leavenworth and Hyde, Tenderloin
+Address: Cohen Alley, off 509 Ellis Street (between Hyde and Leavenworth), Tenderloin

-Hours: Daytime hours (not gated, but best visited during daylight)
+Hours: Daytime hours (not gated, but daylight is the practical window)

 Cost: Free